Saralee Thungthongkam: Career

 Thungthongkam made her debut at the Olympic Games in 2000 Sydney.
 She reached the second round in both the women's and mixed doubles with partners Sujitra Ekmongkolpaisarn and Khunakorn Sudhisodhi.

 Thungthongkam competed in 2004 Athens Olympics in the women's doubles with partner Sathinee Chankrachangwong.
 They defeated Denyse Julien and Anna Rice of Canada in the first round and Chikako Nakayama and Keiko Yoshimoti of Japan in the second.
 In the quarter finals, Thungthongkam and Chankrachangwong lost to Yang Wei and Zhang Jiewen of China 2–15, 4–15.
 She also competed in the mixed doubles with partner Sudket Prapakamol.
 They had a bye in the first run and were defeated by Fredrik Bergström and Johanna Persson of Sweden in the 16th round.

-At the 2008 Beijing, she only competed in the mixed doubles, again with Prapakamol.
+At the 2008 Beijing Olympics, she only competed in the mixed doubles, again with Prapakamol.
 They reached the quarter finals, losing to the Indonesian pair of Nova Widianto and Liliyana Natsir, who went on to win the silver medal.

 Thungthongkam made her fourth appearance Olympic Games in 2012 London, where she again reached the quarter finals with Prapakamol.
 This time they lost to Christinna Pedersen and Joachim Fischer Nielsen of Denmark.

 Thungthongkam ended her career in the international tournaments after got injured at the Thailand Masters in February 2016.
 She spent 19 years at the Thailand national team.